amirhpd/grasp_verification/Details.md

 host computer.

 ## [Evaluate\.py](Evaluate.py)
-This code reads the video and table that are already created by the inference code, plays the video for the human evaluator, and saves the result of the classification on the table file.
+Reads the video and table that are already created by the inference code, plays the video for the human evaluator, and saves the result of the classification on the table file. <br />
 During the video,the human is asked to press keyboard button *G* when *grasped* state is shown and press *N* when the state is *not grasped*.
 After playing the video, one column in the table contains results of the classification by the smart camera and another column